daniel-beet/acme.sh.wiki-clone/How-to-install.md

-_`# Update your Linux repo to latest or else some issues will occur when generating your free SSL.`_
+_`# Update your Linux repo, firmware with updated CA bundle to latest or else some issues will occur when generating your free SSL.`_

 ## 1. Install from web: https://get.acme.sh